 You can check informally with the Council whether your proposal requires planning permission.

-In the first instance contact East Riding of Yorkshire Council on 01482 887700, or Hull City Council on Tel 01482 300300 or call in at your local Customer Service Centre.
+In the first instance contact East Riding of Yorkshire Council on 01482 887700 or click here for further details or Hull City Council on Tel 01482 300300 or call in at your local Customer Service Centre.

-For fire safety advice and the enforcement of the regulatory reform (fire safety order) 2005 Contact Humberside Fire and Rescue Technical Fire Safety Department Hull City area.
-Tel: 01482 321952 or for East Riding please contact Tel: 01482 398511.
+For fire safety advice and the enforcement of the regulatory reform (fire safety order) 2005 contact Humberside Fire and Rescue Public Safety Centre or call 0300 30038242

 Have you adequate insurance cover?
 Some insurance brokers have special insurance packages available that include:

 ii) Employers' liability insurance